 About Us

-The "new" consolidated Archives and Personal Papers, located at the East Wing of the Gennadius Library, comprise administrative records (AdmRec) concerning the function and mission of the American School of Classical Studies at Athens (ASCSA), excavation records (ExcRec) from American archaeological projects in Greece (e.g., Lerna, Kea, Pylos), personal papers of American archaeologists working in Greece, such as Carl W. Blegen, Gorham P. Stevens, William B. Dinsmoor, Virginia R. Grace, and Homer A. Thompson, as well as a rich and important collection of personal papers about the history and culture of Modern Greece and the rest of the Balkan peninsula.
+The ASCSA Archives comprise administrative records concerning the function and mission of the American School of Classical Studies at Athens, excavation records from American archaeological projects in Greece (e.g., Lerna, Kea, Pylos), personal papers of American archaeologists working in Greece, such as Carl W. Blegen, Gorham P. Stevens, William B. Dinsmoor, Virginia R. Grace, and Homer A. Thompson, as well as a rich and important collection of personal papers about the history and culture of Modern Greece and the rest of the Balkan peninsula.

 There are also extensive holdings of photographs of Greece and excavations in Greece from the late 19th and first half of the 20th century, as well as the personal photographic collections of Alison Frantz, Dorothy Burr Thompson, and others.
-The Antiquities Collection of the American School is another one of its valuable resources with a large body of artifacts from a large number of sites in Greece, as well as Anatolia, Cyprus, and Egypt.
+The Antiquities Collection of the American School is another valuable resource with a large body of artifacts from numerous sites in Greece, as well as Anatolia, Cyprus, and Egypt.